 We will arrange for transportation of the body within 200 miles of Texas State University.
 Beyond 200 miles, the family will have to make arrangements to have the descendent transported to FACTS or sent to Austin, TX by aircraft.

 The closest relatives of a deceased individual, as defined by state law, are considered Next of Kin.
 Please contact us if you have questions about the legal next of kin.
 FACTS strongly suggests that you discuss your wishes to be donated with your legal next of kin before death.

 FACTS will make reasonable effort to accept a donation from anywhere in the United States.
 However, the family will need to have the body transported to Austin, TX by aircraft or make other arrangements.

 FACTS uses your gifted body for forensic anthropological research related to determining the postmortem interval (time since death) and related studies in human decomposition.
-After decomposition, your skeletal remains will be processed and used for research and education in osteological methods and human variation.
+After decomposition, your skeletal remains will be processed curated in perpetuity into the Texas State University Dontate Skeletal Collection.
+This collection is used for research and education in osteological methods and human variation.

 FACTS will make reasonable efforts respect the wishes of individuals donating their body to Texas State University.
 We also will make reasonable efforts to assure that all body donations and skeletal remains are used only by qualified researchers with quality research proposals.
 However, FACTS cannot guarantee the results obtained by the research.

 FACTS adheres to all federal and state legal requirements through the Uniform Anatomical Gift Act, which prohibits the buying or selling of human organs and tissue.
 FACTS charges reasonable fees for services provided to researchers for the processing, preservation, quality control, and transportation of human remains.